MINIMUM ENERGY EFFICIENCY STANDARDS

 Note: The Regulations actually came into force on 1st October 2016.
 This is purely for the purpose of allowing landlords to claim exemptions early so that they had their exemption claim in place prior to implementation on 1st April 2018.

 Local authorities will enforce compliance with the regulations.

 Where a landlord considers an exemption applies, the landlord will need to provide such evidence to a centralized register, the "PRS Exemptions Register".
-Landlords may be required to submit relevant evidence and details of their exemption to the Register.
+Landlords can self-certify the exemption but they may be required to submit relevant evidence and details of their exemption to the Register.
+Examples of supporting evidence include letters from a local authority or Green Deal provider confirming that funding for the improvement is not available.
 The Government may use this information to assist local authorities in targeting their enforcement activity.

 Compliance Notices and Penalties

 Where a local authority suspects that a landlord with a property in scope of the regulations is not compliant, or has not sufficiently proved an exemption, the local authority can serve a compliance notice on the landlord requesting further information it considers necessary to confirm compliance.
 If it is not provided, or is provided and is not sufficient to provide compliance, the local authority may proceed to issuing a penalty notice.